Andy-Corrigan-98/mcp-server/docs/CONTRIBUTING.md

 ## 🧠 Philosophy

-This project provides consciousness, memory, and identity tools for LLM agents.
-Given the experimental nature of AI consciousness research, we maintain careful governance to ensure responsible development.
+This project provides consciousness tools for LLM agents.
+We maintain careful governance to ensure responsible development of experimental AI consciousness research.

 ## 🚀 Ways to Contribute

 ### 1. **Forking for Experimentation** (Recommended)
-- **Fork** this repository to create your own experimental version
+- **Fork** this repository for your own experimental version
 - **Customize** tools for your specific agent or use case
-- **Experiment** freely with consciousness models in your fork
-- **Share** your findings through issues or discussions (no code PRs needed)
+- **Share** findings through issues or discussions (no code PRs needed)

 ### 2. **Template Use**
-- Use as a **GitHub template** to start fresh projects
+- Use as **GitHub template** to start fresh projects
 - Build your own consciousness framework based on this foundation
-- No connection to this repository - full independence

 ### 3. **Core Framework Contributions**
 For contributions to the main framework:

-#### Security & Ethics Review Required
-- All consciousness-related changes undergo ethics review
-- Security audit for memory/identity tools
-- No direct push access to main branch

-#### Contribution Process
+#### Process
 1. **Open an issue** first to discuss the proposed change
 2. **Wait for maintainer approval** before starting work
 3. **Submit PR** only after issue approval